 While the transition to teaching online is rewarding, it’s not always an easy process, even for those who have taught face-to-face for many years.
 The Office of Online Learning can assist instructors with developing the skills, confidence, and expertise needed to deliver a truly great online course.

 Online Teaching Courses

 The best way to become better equipped to teach online is by taking the Online Teaching Courses (OTC) offered by OOL.
-The OTC is comprised of two four-week courses:
+The OTC is comprised of three courses: